 Interacting with animals is rewarding, it’s good for you and it’s just plain fun.
 So whether you’re retired, still working, grandparenting, empty nesting or caregiving, here are a few ways to get involved with a pet therapy program near you:

-Reach out to an organization like Pet Partners (they even offer virtual visits).
+Reach out to an organization like Pet Partners.

 Enroll Your Dog